Home

 Body language

 This is also true for 'body language' interpretation which is often presented as a way of understanding what people think or feel.
-I think that many wild misinterpretations of situations occur because people believe they have been able to read someone else's body language.
+I think that many wild misinterpretations of situations occur because people believe they have been able to 'read' someone else's non-verbal behaviour.
 They speak for the person rather than ask the person directly how they feel or what they are thinking?

 "You could tell from his body language that he was angry so I wasn't going to speak to him"